ALEHACKsp/hwid-bypass/README.md

 <img src="https://www.exitlag.com/img/exitlag.png">
 Do u wanna create more than one trial account on exitlag?
 This 'spoofer' is for you!

+##Why?

+Exitlag limit to create ONE trial account per HWID.
+You don't suppost do create more than one trial account with your pc.
+They get the HWID when you do login on their program.
+So what this bypass do is: after

 ## How to use?
 - Compile (or download the released one) and execute this program.
 Then execute ExitLag.
 - Login with a new account (create one with a tempemail, such has <a href="https://www.developermail.com/mail/">this one</a>).